cockroachdb/docs/v19.2/secure-a-cluster.md

     --ca-key=my-safe-directory/ca.key
     ~~~

-3. Create the certificate and key pair for the your nodes:
+3. Create the certificate and key pair for your nodes:

     {% include copy-clipboard.html %}
     ~~~ shell